techbygiusi/Guides/Proxmox AMD GPU Passthrough/README.md

-# How to Passtrhough an AMD GPU to a Windows 11 VM
+# How to Passthrough an AMD GPU to a Windows 11 VM

 ## Credits